kagenouReal/Zennco-tele/README.md

 ## 🔐 Premium System

-- Premium user disimpan di `system/database/premium.json`
+- Premium users are stored in `system/database/premium.json`
-- Digunakan oleh handler `premium.js` untuk validasi akses fitur tertentu
+- Used by the `premium.js` handler to validate access to specific features

 ---

 ## ❤️ Credits

-> Zennco v3 dikembangkan oleh [Kagenou](https://github.com/kagenouReal) sebagai base awal Telegram bot open-source yang powerful namun tetap simpel.
+> Zennco v3 is developed by [Kagenou](https://github.com/kagenouReal) as an open-source Telegram bot base that is powerful yet simple.

 ---